In the bitter cold of a Canadian winter, there is nothing better than a bowl of hot, delicious soup made by people with a passion for their work.

-Soup sales, production, and staff numbers are all up as Nicholas, Jenn, and the rest of the team increase their efficiency and productivity.
-To date, one of the team’s biggest events was catering lunch for over 350 people at MCC Ontario’s annual Peace Conference in November, 2019, producing over 800 cups of soup for the day.
+Soup sales, production and staff numbers are all up as Nicholas, Jenn and the rest of the team increase their efficiency and productivity.
+To date, one of the team’s biggest events was catering lunch for more than 350 people at MCC Ontario’s annual Peace Conference in November 2019, producing some 800 cups of soup for the day.

 Anyone interested in organizing soup sales in their workplace, place of worship or with a community group can contact Jenn Klassen, MCC Raw Carrot Site Manager, at firstname.lastname@example.org.